-Applications must be received by March 1.
+Applications must be received by February 1.
 Admission into the program occurs during the early spring with a start date in the subsequent fall semester.
 The review and acceptance process occurs immediately following the application deadline.
-Since the school psychology program must maintain a specified student-to-staff ratio, the number of openings available is controlled.
-Applicants, therefore, are encouraged to ensure that all materials are submitted by the deadline to receive optimal consideration.
-The following criteria must be met:
+Since the school psychology program

 - 1. An undergraduate degree with a minimum GPA of 2.75 (on a 4.0 scale) or a graduate degree with a minimum GPA of 3.25.

 - 2. Two letters of recommendation.

-- Submission of GRE scores in which the verbal and quantitative scores combined must be equal to or greater than 950.
+- 3. Submission of GRE scores in which the verbal and quantitative scores combined must be equal to or greater than 900.

 - 4. Interview with program faculty.

 - 5. A written statement of learning goals.

 - Satisfactory annual ratings for retention and progression in the School Psychology program.
 Program faculty will evaluate the academic, professional competencies, and professional work characteristics of each student based upon their portfolio and personal statement.
-A recommendation for continuation, continuation with remediation, or dismissal will be made by June 15th of each year. - 2.
-Based upon NASP standards, all students must fulfill a residency requirement by enrolling as a full-time student (minimum of nine

-- graduate credits for one semester) so as to develop an affiliation with colleagues, faculty, and the profession. - 3.
+A recommendation for continuation, continuation with remediation, or dismissal will be made by July 31st of each year. - Based upon NASP standards, all students must fulfill a residency requirement by enrolling as a full-time student (minimum of nine graduate credits for one semester) so as to develop an affiliation with colleagues, faculty, and the profession. - 3.
 Completion of 67 graduate credit hours with a minimum GPA of 3.3 on a 4.0 scale. - 4.
 Take the PRAXIS II exam in school psychology during the first semester of internship, EDPS-590 Internship in School Psychology and furnish a copy of the score to the school psychology program coordinator.